Floor Plan-Guided Visual Navigation Incorporating Depth and Directional Cues: Experiments

 \subsection{Ablation Study}

-\paragraph{Ablation Study on Depth and Directional Cues} We further evaluate the effects of different guidance on the policy.
-To assess the impact of the local depth guidance, we use an EfficientNet to directly encode the RGB observations, obtaining RGB context to replace the original depth context, while keeping other design aspects consistent with those of \model.
+\paragraph{Ablation Study on Local and Global Guidances} We further evaluate the effects of different guidances on the policy.
+To assess the impact of the local guidance, we use an EfficientNet to directly encode the RGB observations, obtaining RGB context to replace the original depth context, while keeping other design aspects consistent with those of \model.
 The resulting ablation model is denoted as w/o depth.
-To analyze the influence of the directional guidance, we directly utilize the target point to replace the shortest path, while also keeping other aspects consistent with \model.
+To analyze the influence of the global guidance, we eliminate the global planner and directly utilize the target point to replace the shortest path, while also keeping other aspects consistent with \model.
 This modification results in another ablation model, referred to as w/o path.
 The two models described above are both trained for $20$ epochs and reach convergence.
-We evaluate SR, SPL, and the mean Number of Collisions (NoC) of two models using GT poses.

-As outlined in \cref{tab:ablation}, \model (GT) achieves the best performance across all cases.
-Three key conclusions can be drawn.
+\textbf{Quantitative results.} As outlined in \cref{tab:ablation}, \model (GT) achieves the best performance across all cases.
+Two key conclusions can be drawn.
 First, the removal of either the local guidance or the global guidance significantly degrades the model's performance.
 This indicates that both global and local guidance contribute to enhancing the robot's ability to navigate safely in complex environments.
-Specifically, the global guidance provides essential support for efficient navigation across the floor plan, while the local guidance improves the understanding of the scene's geometric structure, thereby aiding in the identification of traversable regions.
-Second, the performance of the w/o depth model is lower than that of the w/o path model under low $\tau_c$ thresholds in terms of SR and SPL, but the trend reverses as the threshold increases.
-This indicates that removing depth features impairs the agent’s ability to avoid obstacles, which in turn leads to more frequent interventions and reduced performance at lower $\tau_c$ thresholds.
-However, as the intervention threshold increases, planning ability becomes more critical, leading to a performance drop for the w/o path model due to the lack of global planning guidance.
-Third, when $\tau_c$ approaches infinity, the w/o path model surprisingly incurs more collisions than the w/o depth variant, which appears counterintuitive.
-We hypothesize that the absence of shortest path guidance compels the agent to follow unnecessarily prolonged and circuitous trajectories, thereby increasing the likelihood of collisions.
+Second, w/o depth model outperforms w/o path model across SR and SPL metrics.
+This suggests that explicit global planning based on the floor plan provides more valuable information for efficient navigation than the local depth information derived from observations.